SiddhaK17/Python-CLI-Project-Collection/README.md

 - Reinforce key programming principles through practice.
 - Build a tangible portfolio that reflects my growth and capabilities.

-These projects helped bridge the gap between theory and application by encouraging experimentation, debugging, and decision-making.
+These projects helped bridge the gap between theory and application by encouraging experimentation, debugging, and decision making.

 ---